ontodev/robot/docs/template.md

 The `template` command accepts an optional input ontology, either using the `--input` option or from the previous command in a chain.
 If an input ontology is given, its RDFS labels will be used when parsing the template.
 The `--template` or `-t` option specified the CSV or TSV template file.
 Multiple templates are allowed, and the order of templates is significant.
 You can also specify the normal `--prefix` options, the `--output-iri` and `--version-iri`, and the usual `--output` options.
 See below for the three different merge options, and details on how they control the output of the command.

+A template may have multiple errors in different rows and columns.
+The operation will log these errors as it encounters them, and will, by default, fail if it has logged any errors.
+If you wish to force ontology creation, even with template errors, include `--force true`.
+Errors will still be logged, but an output ontology will be created if possible.

 ## Template Strings

 ### Generic Template Strings